AllenInstitute/bmtk/docs/autodocs/source/filternet.rst

 * phase: temporal phase, in degrees (default: 0.0)
 * contrast: the maximum constrast, must be between 0 and 1.0 (default: 1.0)
 * degrees_per_pixel: sampling pitch of the movie in degrees per pixel (default: 1 / (cpd * 10))
+* y_dir: Direction of the y-axis in the movie.
+Options are "up" or "down" (default: "down").

+Note: Theta is always defined as counterclockwise rotation from the x-axis regardless of how the Y-axis is defined.

 Full Field Flash